Artwork by Markaworks.

 Once you know who your potential new customers are, it’s time to connect with them.
 To make sure those attempts to connect are as effective as possible, it’s important to establish consistent branding for your company that will show up in your marketing materials.
 Consistent brand identity will build brand awareness by forging a stronger connection with your audience to create a good perception of your brand, which can increase sales.

-Creating a brand kit that specifies the ins and outs of your brand’s visual identity will guide your team, helping them create cohesive creative work, from your company logo to Instagram posts.
+Creating a brand kit that specifies the ins and outs of your brand’s visual identity will guide your team, helping them to create cohesive creative work, from your company logo to Instagram posts.

 Create marketing for the channels your business needs.